factorhouse/kpow-helm-charts/README.md

 #### Update kPow Configuration

+The minimum information required by kPow to operate is:

+* License Details
+* Kafka Bootstrap URL

 Update [./kpow/templates/kpow-config.yaml](charts/kpow/templates/kpow-config.yaml) with your environment configuration.

+See the [kPow Documentation](https://docs.kpow.io) for a full list of configuration options.

 ```bash
 vi ./kpow/templates/kpow-config.yaml
 ```

-See the [kPow Documentation](https://docs.kpow.io) for a full list of configuration options.

-The minimum information required by kPow to operate is:

-* License parameters
-* Kafka Bootstrap URL

 #### Start a kPow Instance